 For women and girls in the developing world, COVID-19 is exacerbating existing inequities and creating new challenges.
 In Benin, women cashew farmers like Elisabeth Atchade must juggle many responsibilities, including earning money for the household while also taking on the majority of child care responsibilities.
 Learn how a TechnoServe program is helping women address these challenges and emerge from the crisis even stronger.

-Elisabeth Atchade comes from a family of farmers who have produced cashews, corn, and soybeans for years.
-Living in central Benin with her husband and four children, she usually depends on money from her cashew production to support her family.
+Elisabeth Atchade, comes from a family of farmers who have produced cashews, corn, and soybeans for years.
+Living in central Benin with her husband and four children, like many women cashew farmers in Benin, she usually depends on money from her cashew production to support her family.
 This year, however, things were different.

 Cashew Production During a Pandemic